 |

-Burlington Arts and Culture Fund Approved Projects for 2024/2025 |
+Approved Projects for 2025/2026 |

-Project: The Artist’s Mark Juried ExhibitApplicant: Burlington Fine Arts AssociationThe Burlington Fine Arts Association (BFAA) is an artist collective of approximately 180 local artists and the largest of the seven guilds of Arts Burlington.
-The Artist’s Mark will provide an eighteen-day juried art exhibit.
-The exhibition brings original art out of the gallery and into a more accessible community space to provide a unique celebration of local, contemporary art.
-Throughout the exhibition, participating BFAA artists will give talks about their work and artistic process.
-The Artist’s Mark will also feature focused artist presentations and outreach that includes an art display and workshop at local senior retirement residences throughout Burlington.
-The project provides a continued celebration of creativity and supports local artists from the Burlington community.
+View and subscribe to our news and notices for updates and details on BACF approved projects.
+Project: The Artist’s Mark Juried ExhibitApplicant: Burlington Fine Arts AssociationThe Burlington Fine Arts Association (BFAA) is an artist collective of approximately 180 local artists.
+It is also the largest of the seven guilds of Arts Burlington.
+The Artist’s Mark is a ten-day juried art exhibit at the Burlington Centre Hub Space.
+The exhibition brings original artwork out of the gallery and into a more accessible community space to provide a unique celebration of local, contemporary art.
+Throughout the exhibition, participating artists will lead talks explaining their work and artistic practice.
+The program also includes artist presentations and outreach with an art display and workshops at local schools and retirement centres.
+The project was selected for its continued celebration of creativity as it supports local artists from the Burlington community.

-Project: Elizabeth Gardens Art WalkApplicant: Elizabeth Gardens Creative CollectiveThe Fourth Annual Elizabeth Gardens Art Walk is a free one-day event that features thirty to forty local, multi-disciplinary artists, artisans, makers, designers, musicians and arts facilitators.
-The event is free, accessible to all ages and has tents and booths showcasing various artists’ work.
-Twenty interactive and collaborative Art Experience Stations will be hosted by local artists and include: pottery, paint pouring, ink, drawing, chalk murals, hydro dipping, up-cycled art, bookmark and button making as well as musical, dance and storytelling performances.
-The project helps the community learn about the many talented artists and makers that live in Burlington.
-Participants can immerse themselves into new artistic practices in a safe, supportive environment, while learning about the importance of art, and the value of connecting as a community.
+Project: Elizabeth Gardens Art WalkApplicant: Elizabeth Gardens Creative CollectiveThe Fifth Annual Elizabeth Gardens Art Walk is a free one-day event that features thirty to forty local, artists, artisans, designers, musicians and arts facilitators.
+The event takes place in Burloak Waterfront Park on Aug.
+23. Park visitors will be introduced to new, emerging and professional artists, artisans, makers and performers.
+It features demonstrations, art installations, musical performances and over fifteen interactive Art Experience Stations.
+A goal of the project is to help the community learn about the many talented artists and makers that live in Burlington.
+The project was chosen as it supports local artists, while engaging residents with new artistic practices in a safe, supportive environment.
+It offers participants the chance to learn about the importance of art and the value of connecting as a community.

 Glossary of terms |